tum-gis/sddi-ckan-k8s/README.md

 After the Helm deployment has finished, your SDDI CKAN instance is available at the FQDN you specified.
-The default username and password are: `admin: changeMe`.
+The default username and password are: `admin: changeMe123`.

 Instructions for *local* testing with e.g. `minikube` or `Docker Desktop` are available in the [examples](examples) section.